fiqus/fp-beam-talk/slides.md

 ** (MatchError) no match of right hand side value: 1
 ```

-Can be used to match against complex data types (destructuring tuples):
+Can be used to match against complex data types (destructuring tuples, lists, etc):
 ```elixir
 iex> {a, b, c} = {:hello, "world", 42}
 {:hello, "world", 42}